Chase-Rivera/work-day-planner/README.md

 # work-day-planner
-a pllanner to help schedule your day.
+a planner to help schedule your day.